 The human senses are the consumer's window to the world.
 This course teaches how sensory perception drives and affects consumer behaviour in the market place and how marketing offerings (products, services and environments) can be designed to optimize the consumer's experience.

-- understand information processing along the sensory 'supply chain' from the physical stimulant (product, service, environment), through the human sensory perception system (peripheral and central nerve system) to the integration and action side of the human brain (appreciation, mood, and behaviour in the market place);
+- explain information processing along the sensory 'supply chain' from the physical stimulant [product, service, environment), through the human sensory perception system (peripheral and central nerve system) to the integration and action side of the human brain (appreciation, mood, and behaviour in the market place;

-- understand dominant theories regarding when and why sensory perception is a relatively more or relatively less important driver of consumer preference and choice;
+- appraise dominant theories regarding when and why sensory perception is a relatively more or relatively less important driver of consumer preference and choice;

-- demonstrate understanding of how sensory stimulation affects consumer behavior in the market place by applying the theory of this course for developing a new 'kids' product.
+- demonstrate understanding of how sensory stimulation affects consumer behaviour in the market place by applying the theory of this course for developing a new kids product concept.